cole007/mudstone/README.md

 application.js includes boilerplate code for the js framework (http://www.creativebloq.com/javascript/get-your-javascript-order-4135704) tools.js includes constructor functions for common ui patterns All of the files in libs/behaviours + jquery from the vendor folder get merged into one file (dist/app.js)

+##Git methodology

+At a core we should be working on four branches:

+- master
+- dev
+- deploy/staging
+- deploy/production

+Dev work should be merged into master before going into deployment.

+Any extra branches should be feature-specific and named accordingly, e.g.

+- feature/nav
+- feature/add-on-x

+Once completed a feature branch should be merged into master and removed.
+Ideally when logging time we should be adding comments related to the feature(s) we are working on.

+###Tips
+`git branch` - list branches in a repository
+`git branch feature/nav` - create new git branch
+`git branch -D feature/nav` - create new git branch
+`git checkout feature/nav` - moves branch and updates working directory
+`git merge feature/nav` - merge development branch into master (must checkout into master first)